 Since you possess the GG or GA variant of the FUT2 gene, you have an elevated risk for vitamin B12 deficiency.
-It is, therefore, important for you to meet the RDA for vitamin B12 of 2.4 mcg daily.
+It is important for you to meet the RDA for vitamin B12 of 2.4 mcg daily (for pregnant women, 2.6 mcg daily), to maintain healthy homocysteine levels and promote adequate gamete development and red blood cell production.
 You should focus on eating foods with a high bioavailability of vitamin B12 (foods with a form of vitamin B12 that your body uses more effectively).
-Meat and fish products have a higher bioavailability than eggs or plant sources of vitamin B12, including soy products or fortified plantbased milks and meat alternatives.
-If you follow a vegetarian or vegan diet, you are at an even greater risk for vitamin B12 deficiency and depending on your food choices, a supplement may be warranted.
+Meat and fish products have a higher bioavailability than eggs or foods fortified with vitamin B12.
+Foods fortified with B12 include soy products, vegetarian meat alternatives, or fortified plant-based milk alternatives, such as soy or almond.
+If you follow a vegetarian or vegan diet, you are at an even greater risk for vitamin B12 deficiency and, depending on your food choices, a supplement may be warranted.